k8snetworkplumbingwg/sriov-network-device-plugin/README.md

 - Detects Link status (for Linux network devices) and updates associated VFs health accordingly
 - Extensible to support new device types with minimal effort if not already supported

-To deploy workloads with SRIOV VF this plugin needs to work together with the following two CNI plugins:
+To deploy workloads with SRIOV VF this plugin needs to work together with the following two CNI components:

-- Multus CNI
+- A compatible CNI meta plugin (Multus CNI, or DANM)

   - Retrieves allocated network device information of a Pod

 - SRIOV CNI

-  - During Pod creation, plumbs allocated SRIOV VF to a Pods network namespace using VF information given by Multus
+  - During Pod creation, plumbs allocated SRIOV VF to a Pods network namespace using VF information given by the meta plugin

   - On Pod deletion, reset and release the VF from the Pod

-This implementation follows the design discuessed in [this proposal document](https://docs.google.com/document/d/1Ewe9Of84GkP0b2Q2PC0y9RVZNkN2WeVEagX9m99Nrzc/).

-Please follow the Multus [Quick Start](#quick-start) for multi network interface support in Kubernetes.
+Please follow the [Quick Start](#quick-start) for multi network interface support in Kubernetes.

 ### Supported SRIOV NICs